-Many people make a big donation at End of Financial Year (EOFY) not only because it is good for the soul but it is also good for the hip pocket/bank balance.
+Making a big donation at End of Financial Year (EOFY) is not only good for the soul; it is also good for your bank balance.
 Donations can reduce an individual’s taxable income and money donated in June can result in money back in July.

-Read on to find out how you and Cancer Council NSW can benefit this financial year from your tax deductible donation and use our calculator to estimate your deductions.
+Read on to find out how you and Cancer Council NSW can benefit this financial year from your tax deductible donation.
+Use our calculator to estimate your deductions.

 How do I claim?